k1shk1n/qubership-git-system-follower/docs/getting_started/installation.md

 However, if `uv` is not a suitable option, use `pip` instead.

-??? note "Stadndart: By pip"
+??? note "Standard: By pip"
     ```bash
     # create & activate virtual env
     python -m venv .venv && source .venv/bin/activate